sahithi0605/ChatAI/README.md

 # ChatAI

 ChatAI is a website inspired by ChatGPT.
-Through this website, users can converse with the chatbot, get pdf summarization, and geenrate images using DALLE, OPENAI API Key.
+Through this website, users can converse with the chatbot, get pdf summarization, and geenrate images using LangChain, OpenAI Embeddings, DALLE, OPENAI API Key.

 Get OpenAI API Key from this website: https://platform.openai.com/account/api-keys